X Band Satellite Communication: Frequency

 x Band Satellite Communication operates in the part of the X band or Super High Frequency (SHF) spectrum which is designated by the International Telecommunication Union (ITU) for satellite communication, which is those frequencies in the range 7.25 GHz to 7.75 GHz (Space to Earth) and 7.9 GHz to 8.4 GHz (Earth to Space).
 The ITU Frequency allocation defines the primary use of this spectrum as Fixed satellite service (FSS) and a portion to Mobile Satellite Services (MSS), primarily used for ship based satellite communications.
 UK Frequency Allocation Table (UK FAT) along with other NATO countries and some other countries’ (but not all) national frequency allocations tables, have an additional note detailing the primary allocation for government use.
-It is important to note that the allocation of these frequencies and services is for government use and not, as commonly stated, military use.
+The allocation of these frequencies and services is for government use and not, as commonly stated, military use.
 The ITU and the UK Ofcom considers military use as just one part of government use.